 Best Guppy Tank setup And Maintaining

-The Guppy fish tank setup is relatively easy to operate using anything to cover the surface.
+The Guppy aquarium setup is relatively easy to operate using anything to cover the surface.
 Place all the vegetation in the tank and fill the tank with dehydration water.
 Check your water parameters before you start adding fish.

 Then set up the heater, filter, fish net, dechlorinated water, and air pump to keep the water clean and aerated.
 When possible, use live plants to decorate the tank.
 Once you add your fish, feed them a good diet and plenty of hiding spots in the tank.

-Note: Use an aquarium gravel vacuum to clean the substrate once per month.
+Note: when implementing aquarium setup for guppies, Use a gravel vacuum to clean the substrate once per month.
 Fish waste that has been collected in the substrate will be removed with the aid of this.

-Guppy fry needs a different setup than adult guppies.
+Guppy fry needs a different guppies tank setup than adult.
 If you plan on breeding guppies, set up a separate tank and give the fry a space separate and safe from adult male guppies and aggressive fish like male betta fish and cichlid.

 The tank should be shallow, as guppy fry needs to swim up to the tank’s surface.
 A small filter should be installed in the tank, as well as live plants and other decorations that can provide safe hiding spots.